 Buying a sapphire is much less technical than buying a diamond.
 Diamond's are treasured for their brilliance while sapphires are loved for their color.
 Since it's all about the color, you need to buy your sapphire from a website that has high quality images of their stones, if you want to buy online.
 Not only do reputable jewellers offer loose gemstones, but they make stunning jewellery with sapphires.

 Sapphires have been the darling gemstone of the royalty and well to do for centuries, so it's no surprise that they've gained in popularity of late as the center stone or accent stone in bridal and fashion jewellery.

 The ancient Persians believed that the earth rested on a giant sapphire, which reflected its color to the sky.
 Another legend holds that the tablets of the Ten Commandments were made of sapphire and were so strong that they could withstand a hammer's swing but would smash the hammer to pieces if struck.

-The word sapphire most likely comes from the Hebrew "sapir,' as it is understood in the Hebrew Bible to refer to blue sapphires.
+The name sapphire comes from the Greek word "sappheiros" or the Latin word "saphirus", both of which means "blue".
 Sapphires, members of the corundum family of minerals, usually refer to the blue variety unless otherwise stated.

 The other varieties include pink, yellow, green, orange, brown, clear and red - otherwise known as rubies.
 Sapphire is September's birthstone and the traditional wedding anniversary gift for the 5th and 45th year.
 This deep blue gemstone has been adored for its color. durability and beauty since ancient times.

 They score a 9 on a scale of 1 to 10 on the Mohs' scale of mineral hardness, second only to diamonds at a perfect 10.